Anim Dankwah: Philadelphia Eagles

 On April 27, 2024, Dankwah signed with the Philadelphia Eagles.
 He was waived at the end of the preseason on August 27, 2024.

 Washington Commanders

 On September 10, 2024, it was announced that Dankwah had signed a practice squad agreement with the Washington Commanders.
 He was later released on October 29, 2024.
 Following the end of the 2024 season, he signed again with the team on January 8, 2025.
 He was released again on May 12, 2025.

 Toronto Argonauts

 On May 17, 2025, Dankwah signed with the Toronto Argonauts.
 Following training camp in 2025, he began the season on the practice roster, but soon after made his CFL debut on June 20, 2025, against the Saskatchewan Roughriders.
+He played in four regular season games in 2025 including one start at right tackle.
+He made the team's active roster following training camp in 2026 and dressed in the first four regular season games as a backup offensive lineman.
+However, he was later released on July 9, 2026.

+Ottawa Redblacks

+On September 4, 2026, it was announced that Dankwah had signed with the Ottawa Redblacks.

 Personal life

 Dankwah was born in Accra, Ghana, but moved to Brampton, Ontario, with his family.